harness/developer-hub/release-notes/continuous-delivery.md

   - `<+strategy.node.strategy_node_identifier.identifierpostfix>`
   - `<+strategy.node.strategy_node_identifier.*>`

-  For information on using the expressions, go to [Strategy](/docs/platform/variables-and-expressions/harness-variables/#strategy).
+  For information on using the expressions, go to [Use Harness expressions](/docs/platform/variables-and-expressions/harness-variables).

 - Support for expressions in remote Terraform Var files hosted on Github and S3.
 (CDS-68612, ZD-43917, ZD-45714)